jitsi/handbook/docs/dev-guide/windows.md

 make dev
 ```

 The development server will start at `https://localhost:8080/`.
 Open this URL in your Windows browser (Chrome, Edge, etc.).
 WSL2 automatically forwards `localhost` to Windows.
+You can also use `http://localhost:8080/` which avoids the certificate warning below.

 :::note
-Your browser will show a certificate error because the development server uses a self-signed certificate.
+If you access the development server over `https://`, your browser will show a certificate error because the server uses a self-signed certificate.
 It is safe to accept the warning and proceed.
+Alternatively, use `http://localhost:8080/` to avoid the warning entirely.
 :::

 For the full list of build commands and configuration options, see the [Jitsi Meet web development guide](dev-guide-web-jitsi-meet).